Interpolation of Power Mappings: Entire Functions

 \emph{Proof of Theorem \ref{mainthm}:} We take $f:=h\circ\phi^{-1}$ as in Theorem \ref{TWB_application}.
 The conclusions of Theorem \ref{mainthm} are then included in the statements of Theorem \ref{TWB_application} and Proposition \ref{critical_point_listing}.

 The applications of the present manuscript of which the authors are aware are in regards to entire functions with an essential singularity at $\infty$, and so it is natural to impose the assumption $r_j\rightarrow\infty$ in Definition \ref{permissible} of ``permissibility''.
 However, this is inessential to most of our arguments.
-Indeed, if we assume instead that $r_j\rightarrow r_\infty<\infty$, we can define $h$ exactly as in (\ref{h_formula}), and then the argument of Proposition \ref{quasiregularity} together with an application of the Measurable Riemann Mapping theorem yields the following:
+Indeed, if we assume instead that $r_j\rightarrow r_\infty<\infty$, we have the following: